-This guide highlights what to look for when choosing PCs and laptops for small businesses.
-From total cost of ownership and leasing options to running costs and PC life-cycles, here's what you need to know.
+This guide explores what to look for when choosing PCs and laptops for small businesses.
+Covering all ownership and leasing options, here's what you need to know.

 Business leasing, like leasing a car, is pretty straightforward.
 The business pays a monthly fee for use of equipment with the option to purchase the equipment or upgrade to newer machines, continuing the contract.